sulu/sulu/UPGRADE.md

 ### Search description

-If the description of the XML configuration files in the `Resources/config/massive-search` directories contain HTML it will still be shown as plain text without the HTML tags in the search result.
+If the `description` tag of the XML configuration files in the `Resources/config/massive-search` bundle directory contain HTML it will strip the HTML tags in the search result.
 While it is still possible to define HTML in the `description` tag it will not be shown anymore.

 ### Controller for search indexes